 - Content retains its throne as king of the software/tech marketing world.
 IDG explains that tech marketers are now seeing the benefits of pioneering “brand as publisher” strategies.
 The next priorities revolve around precise measurement and diversifying the content portfolio.

 - Email remains very much alive.
 That’s because study after study reveals tech buyers prefer emails both for business communications and for sourcing information.
 No other channel comes close to the spectacular ROI emails offer, especially if emails are used to reinforce engagement and conversion in other channels.
-Read The Great Email vs. Social Media Bakeoff (2018 Edition) if you’re not convinced yet.
+Read The Rundown on Email Marketing vs Social Media, if you’re not convinced yet.

 - Almost all software/tech marketers use some form of social media marketing.
 That’s despite a huge number of tech marketers claiming social media is their least effective lead generation channel, and only 1 in 4 tech buyers turn to social media to learn about new products.